 Directions for Charleston Style Shrimp and Grits at Beechwood Inn

 Spicy Shrimp, Tasso Ham and Andouille: Season the shrimp with 3 teaspoons Original Essence.
 Heat a large (12 to 14 inches), heavy sauté pan over medium-high heat, add 1 tablespoon of the oil and sear the andouille and Tasso Ham cooking for about 5 minutes.
 Remove the meat to a plate.
 Add 1 tablespoon of the oil to the pan, add half the shrimp, and cook for 2 to 3 minutes.
 Remove the shrimp from the pan.
 Add another tablespoon of oil to the pan and repeat with the remaining shrimp.
-Add the remaining tablespoon of oil to the pan and add the onion and bell peppers and cook until soft, 5 minutes.
-Add the remaining teaspoon Essence to the pan, stirring well, then add the garlic and cook 1 minute.
+Place the remaining tablespoon of oil to the pan and add the onion and bell peppers and cook until soft, 5 minutes.
+Next add the remaining teaspoon Essence to the pan, stirring well, then add the garlic and cook 1 minute.
 Put the broth in the pan and cook until reduced by half, about 60 minutes.

 Stir in the cream, green onions and parsley into the sauce and return the andouille and shrimp to the pan.
 Return sauce to a simmer and continue to cook until reduced slightly.
 Stir well and season to taste with salt and pepper.
 Serve over Charleston-Style Grits.